mattdsteele/steele.blue/content/blog/2023-03-13-gatsby-opengraph-11ty-screenshots.md

 ---
-title: Generating OpenGraph Cards with Gatsby and the 11ty Screenshot Service
+title: Generating Custom OpenGraph Cards with Gatsby and the 11ty Screenshot Service
 ---

 I made the sharable [OpenGraph images](https://www.opengraph.xyz/) on this site better by generating custom cards contextual to each post: